-- High school graduate or equivalent - At least 18 years of age - Neither have been convicted or a felony or of a misdemeanor directly related to the position of employment sought nor have pled nolo contendere to any charge of a felony. - Have a good moral character as determined by investigation under procedure established by the State Fire Marshal.
+- · High school graduate or equivalent. - At least 18 years of age. - Neither have been convicted of a felony or of a misdemeanor directly related to the position of employment sought nor have pled nolo contendere to any charge of a felony. - Have a good moral character as determined by investigation under procedure established by the State Fire Marshal.
 This includes submitting fingerprint cards. - Be in good physical condition as determined by a medical examination by a medical professional licensed to practice pursuant to Florida Chapter 458.
-The physical examination may include but not be limited to National Fire Protection Association Standard 1582. - Be a non-user of tobacco or tobacco products for at least one year immediately preceding application. - Completed and passed the Minimum Standards Course and has received Firefighter II certification (this includes emergency medical first responder and hazardous materials awareness).
+The physical examination may include but not be limited to National Fire Protection Association Standard 1582. - Be a nonuser of tobacco or tobacco products for at least one year immediately preceding application.

+Completed and passed the Minimum Standards Course and has received Firefighter II certification (This includes emergency medical First Responder and Hazardous Materials Awareness).